I have a thing for small countries.

 Fun fact!
 Liechtenstein is so small that their famously neutral neighbour, Switzerland, has managed to accidentally invade the country three times over the past 30 years!
 On two of these occasions, Liechtenstein wasn’t even aware that it had happened.
-You can read about the three invasions in more detail here.
+You can read about the three invasions in more detail on War History Online.
 It’s pretty funny.

 It’s So Small That the Signs Show Walking Times

 This was probably my favourite observation from my time in Liechtenstein.